 Sometimes, mail clients may be set to show unread messages at the top.
-If you have a lot of unread mail, then once you read a message it will move it to start of the "read" mail section, although it might appear as though it's being removed completely.
+If you have a lot of unread mail, then once you read a message it will move it to the start of the "read" mail section, although it might appear as though it's being removed completely.
 You can still find that message if you scroll to the end of your unread messages.

-You may want to change your sorting options to simply show newest mail on top so you can always find your most recent messages.
+You may want to change your sorting options to simply show the newest mail on top so you can always find your most recent messages.